 If you have tasks that are required to complete assignments that you repeat often then create a new checklist for each assignment.
-For example, to publish an article you will need to conduct research, write the article, get images, edit, etc. Create a checklist which will include a list of tasks for each stage required.
+For example, to publish an article you will need to conduct research, write the article, get images, edit, etc. Create a checklist that will include a list of tasks for each stage required.

 Checklists can be very effective in the workplace if certain tasks repeat themselves.
-For example, in a restaurant you might want to create a checklist with the list of tasks required to close, clean and lock up each day.
+For example, in a restaurant, you might want to create a checklist with the list of tasks required to close, clean, and lock up each day.
 This will ensure that nothing falls between the cracks.

 How to Make a Checklist in Word

 If you are not sure how to create a checklist in Word, you can use any ready-made checklist in Word format on this page and adapt it to your needs.

 Select a layout that you like and click on “Word” to open the Microsoft Word version.

 If you prefer to start from scratch or you want to add the list to another document, then open any layout and copy the list you want.
 To copy, select the list and then click on control and C. Go to the place where you want to paste your list and click on control and V to paste the previously copied list.

 This page is for people looking for a printable blank checklist.
 If you prefer to use a printable checklist template with any of our 101 backgrounds then please check these checklists.

 If you prefer to use a digital checklist then check out our online checklist.
 If you register then you can access it from any device.